openresty/lua-nginx-module/README.markdown

 Lua/LuaJIT bytecode support
 ===========================

-Since the `v0.5.0rc32` release, all the `*_by_lua_file` configure directives (like [content_by_lua_file](http://wiki.nginx.org/HttpLuaModule#content_by_lua_file)) support loading Lua 5.1 and LuaJIT 2.0 raw bytecode files automatically.
+All `*_by_lua_file` configure directives (such as [content_by_lua_file](http://wiki.nginx.org/HttpLuaModule#content_by_lua_file)) support directly loading Lua 5.1 and LuaJIT 2.0 raw bytecode files since the `v0.5.0rc32` release.

-Please note that the bytecode format used by LuaJIT 2.0 is completely different from the standard Lua 5.1 interpreter's.
-So if you're using LuaJIT 2.0 with this Nginx module, you need to use LuaJIT 2.0 to generate LuaJIT-compatible bytecode files, like this:
+Please note that the bytecode format used by LuaJIT 2.0 is not compatible with that for the standard Lua 5.1 interpreter.
+So if using LuaJIT 2.0 with `ngx_lua`, LuaJIT-compatible bytecode files must be generated as shown:

-    /path/to/luajit/bin/luajit-2.0.0-beta10 -b /path/to/your.lua /path/to/your.luac
+    /path/to/luajit/bin/luajit -b /path/to/input_file.lua /path/to/output_file.luac

-You can use the `-bg` option instead to include debug information in the LuaJIT bytecode file:
+The `-bg` option can be used to include debug information in the LuaJIT bytecode file:

-    /path/to/luajit/bin/luajit-2.0.0-beta10 -bg /path/to/your.lua /path/to/your.luac
+    /path/to/luajit/bin/luajit -bg /path/to/input_file.lua /path/to/output_file.luac

-Check out the official documentation for `luajit`'s `-b` option for more details:
+Please refer to the official LuaJIT documentation for the `-b` option for more details:

 <http://luajit.org/running.html#opt_b>

-Similarly, if you're using the standard Lua 5.1 interpreter with this Nginx module, then you need to use the `luac` command-line utility to generate the Lua-compatible bytecode files, like this:
+Similarly, if using the standard Lua 5.1 interpreter with `ngx_lua`, Lua-compatible bytecode files must be generated using the `luac` command-line utility as shown:

-    luac -o /path/to/your.luac /path/to/your.lua
+    luac -o /path/to/output_file.luac /path/to/input_file.lua

-Unlike LuaJIT, the debug information in included in standard Lua 5.1's bytecode by default.
-You can strip the debug information by specifying the `-s` option, as in
+Unlike as with LuaJIT, debug information is included in standard Lua 5.1 bytecode files by default.
+This can be striped out by specifying the `-s` option as shown:

-    luac -s -o /path/to/your.luac /path/to/your.lua
+    luac -s -o /path/to/output_file.luac /path/to/input_file.lua

-If you're trying to load a standard Lua 5.1 bytecode file into an nginx linked with LuaJIT 2.0 or in the other way around, you will get an error message like below in your Nginx's `error.log` file:
+Attempts to load standard Lua 5.1 bytecode files into `ngx_lua` instances linked to LuaJIT 2.0 or vice versa, an error message such as that below will be logged in the Nginx `error.log` file:

-    [error] 13909\#0: *1 failed to load Lua inlined code: bad byte-code header in /path/to/test.luac
+    [error] 13909#0: *1 failed to load Lua inlined code: bad byte-code header in /path/to/test_file.luac

 Loading bytecode files via the Lua primitives like `require` and `dofile` should always work as expected.